telerik/xaml-docs/controls/radentityframeworkdatasource/entityframework-changes.md

 ---
 title: Changes and Backward Compatibility
 page_title: Changes and Backward Compatibility
-description: Changes and Backward Compatibility
+description: Check our "Changes and Backward Compatibility" documentation article for the RadEntityFrameworkDataSource WPF control.
 slug: entityframework-changes
 tags: changes,and,backward,compatibility
 published: True